 In contrast to the current design which evaluates single five minute intervals, in the MIRTM construct the real-time market software will analyze multiple consecutive five-minute intervals (the “MIRTM horizon”) to determine the most economical commitment and dispatch of resources.

 The MIRTM horizon enables the coordination of a more efficient commitment and dispatch of the current fleet of resources, and also could be expected to enhance competition by attracting more resources, especially demand response, to the real-time market.
+For Load Resources not providing Ancillary Services would also receive an ORDC payment to offset the costs of operating as a fully integrated Load Resource in ERCOT’s systems.

 For MIRTM to be effective, accurate forecasting of system conditions over the MIRTM horizon is critical.
 Important inputs to MIRTM include:

+Short-term load forecast

+Current actual load (GTBD)

-Short-term load forecast Intermittent (wind, solar) resource capacity short-term forecasts
+Intermittent (wind, solar) resource capacity short-term forecasts

-Resource status
+Projected Resource status

 Commitment instructions issued by MIRTM would be binding, but Locational Marginal Prices (LMPs) would be binding for only the next (current) five-minute interval.

-To ensure that combustion turbines and demand response resources committed by MIRTM contribute to system wide price formation when they are marginal to meet system demand, a SCED pricing run using the mechanics in NPRR 626 would be applied.
+To ensure that fast responding Generation Resources such as combustion turbines and Load Resources committed by MIRTM contribute to system wide price formation when they are marginal to meet system demand, a SCED pricing run using the mechanics in NPRR 626 would be applied.

-Resources committed by MIRTM would be eligible for “make-whole” payments if real-time LMPs are insufficient to recover the offer costs.
+Resources committed by MIRTM would be eligible for “make-whole” payments if real-time LMPs are insufficient to recover the three part offer costs over the resources run time.
 Increased accuracy in the forecast of system conditions and effective price setting by marginal resources should both work to minimize the frequency and magnitude of “make-whole” payments.

 MIRTM could replace the existing approach for the dispatch of QSGRs.

 Resources would retain the ability to self-commit if they so choose.

+Concerns were raised by a Market Participant that there exists the potential for Resources that self-commit to increase make-whole payments as the previous MIRTM runs could have committed Fast Responding Generation Resources or Load Resources without the knowledge that a Resource would be self-committing in the future.

 FINDINGS FROM MIRTM STUDY